-Sorry, there's no easy way to say this, but 1L is a time suck -- I've even gone so far as calling it "boot camp" (and yes, I heard your complaints -- let's just agree to disagree, shall we?).
-Anyway, back to the cell phone -- you need it to let your friends and family know that you will be late or not showing up -- blame it on your professors.
-Upgrade to the latest smartphone so you can send them pics and video of you sitting in the library.
+Sorry, there's no easy way to say this, but 1L is a time suck -- I've even gone so far as to call it boot camp.
+Since you won't be seeing much of your friends and family, you'll need your cell phone to let the outside world know that you're still alive.
+Upgrade to the latest smartphone so you can send them pics and videos of you sitting in the library.

-At FindLaw, we all have our favorites, and as a self-proclaimed "sincere scholar" (hat tip to Mr. Peacock), you should just look at mine (just kidding).
+At FindLaw, we all have our favorites, and as a self-proclaimed "sincere scholar," you should just look at mine (just kidding).
 No, you do not need to buy Black's Law Dictionary, but please know where to locate it in the law library because you will need it.